-If Street Fighter is the most important karate game series ever made, Mortal Kombat is a close second.
+If Street Fighter is the most important karate video game series ever made, Mortal Kombat is a close second.
 This is the series that garnered major mainstream appeal and gave us karate lovers wonderful characters and finishing moves.

-A lot of karate lovers would fondly recall the end-of-fight screen with a groggy opponent and a bassy disembodied voice screaming “Finish Him!”
+A lot of karate lovers would fondly recall the end-of-fight screen with a groggy opponent and a bassy disembodied voice screaming “Finish Him!”.
 This led to the most fun part of the game- nailing a finishing move combo called a “Fatality” and getting to see highly exaggerated and sometimes gory finishes.
 It was all very elaborate and fun.

 The Mortal Kombat franchise has been a staple in my life across all its versions.
 Over time, it has become more and more elaborate, with better graphics, gameplay, controls, and complicated storylines.
 It also spawned some interpretations in TV and cinema.
 Those, however, are not favorites.